xpl/useless/README.md

 - Forget `nodemon`, it is now built-in.
 Just add `server/supervisor` trait to your app component, and get auto-restart on code changes.
 You can also track arbitrary files and folders with simple API.

-- New object formatter for `_.stringify`.
-It automatically decides between one-line and pretty-printed variants (based on output length).
-Added reading of prototype names (via `$meta`) and comprehensions of some built-in types (e.g. Node).

 - **$depends** syntax for dependency resolving in component [**$traits**](https://github.com/xpl/useless/wiki/$trait).
 See `build.js` and `/server` traits for example use.

 - Smart merging of **$trait** methods for **$component**-based prototypes: methods are bound to streams (having same name), `afterXXX`/`beforeXXX`/`interceptXXX` are bound to bindables automagically™ (at prototype construction).
 Now component logic can be distributed across traits with unprecedented level of legibility.